thatsIch/sublime-rainmeter-image-smoother/README.md

 Running
 =======
+Note: this can only be run on windows because I found no good JNI Binding for https://pngquant.org/lib/.
+You have to compile it yourself and I would need to cross-compile it myself.

-    java -jar target/sublime-rainmeter-image-smoother-1.3.jar "path/to/input.png" "path/to/input2.png"
+    java -jar target/sublime-rainmeter-image-smoother-1.4.jar "path/to/input.png" "path/to/input2.png"

-results into two files in the same directories as `input` and `input2` with the postfix `-shaded` and compressed images with postfix `-compressed`.
+results into two files in the same directories as `input` and `input2` with the postfix `-shaded` and compressed images with postfix `-or8`.